l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 *Terminal*

 **GitBash** suggested.
 Because in SSH it supports xterm colors, ZSH (Oh-My-Zsh) as well as tmux.
 Here are my [GitBashTTY settings](https://gist.github.com/l3xq/07aebaad79e51ed28756e9a4dc2a8012).
+And demo of solarized GitBash with xterm colors enabled for VIM within SSH:

 ![Git Bash][git-bash-gif]